Principles of Visual Tokens for Efficient Video Understanding

 \subsection{Learning to Select}

-Given the \oracle concept, the goal is to design a lightweight selector that can predict the oracle's value of each token.
+The goal at this stage is to consider the distribution of tokens $\mathbf{p}$ in the previous section and design a lightweight model that can predict the value of the oracle for each token.
+Based on this prediction, we can select the tokens with highest value to input to the transformer blocks.
 A necessary condition is that the model has to be lightweight, as it has to be significantly faster than using all tokens.

-Assume a sequence of patch embeddings $\mathbf{p} \in \mathbb{R}^{N \times D}$ where $N$ is length of the patch embedding sequence and $D$ is the embedding dimension.
-To maintain simplicity and ensure the model remains lightweight, we used a three-layer fully connected (FC) network to predict token scores.
-Given that the scores in the \oracle $s \in [0,1]$, we also incorporated a sigmoid function for better estimation:
+Assume a sequence of patch embeddings $\mathbf{p}$.
+To maintain simplicity and ensure the model remains lightweight, we used a three-layer fully connected multi-layer perceptron (MLP) network to predict token scores.
+Given that the scores $s$ from the \oracle are in the range $[0,1]$, we incorporate a sigmoid function for better estimation: